 - Restart Windows after the installation is complete

 A driver update tool makes easy work of updating a driver.
-At a click of the mouse, it updates the outdated network and other drivers.
-If you would rather have a tool update all outdated drivers for you in a jiffy instead of spending time sifting through the internet to locate relevant drivers yourself, consider using a driver update software.
+This software will update the outdated network and other drivers.
+If you would rather have a tool update all outdated drivers for you instead of spending time trying to locate relevant drivers yourself, consider using a driver update tool.

 Zoom will not share screen